LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-04-jetbrains-compose.md

 ## My previous example with list

-Let's copying the example of a [basic list in compose]({% post_url 2020-11-03-jetpack-compose-basic-list %}) .
+Let's see how to port in desktop the example of a [basic list in compose]({% post_url 2020-11-03-jetpack-compose-basic-list %}) .
-It's just copying / reusing in same codebase all the UI composable functions.
+It's just reusing all Android composable functions.

 ~~~
 fun main() = Window {